CyberFlameGO/svnpython/Doc/library/binhex.rst

 the source for details.

-If you code or decode textfiles on non-Macintosh platforms they will still use the old Macintosh newline convention (carriage-return as end of line).
+If you code or decode textfiles on non-Macintosh platforms they will still use the Macintosh newline convention (carriage-return as end of line).

 As of this writing, :func:`hexbin` appears to not work in all cases.